Get Caught Up: 4 Big Questions About The Trump-Ukraine Affair

 But some of the biggest questions still don't have answers.

-Here's a look at where the saga stands, what investigators want to learn, and what major decisions still must be reached before the fever breaks.
+Here's a look at where the saga stands, what investigators want to learn and what major decisions still must be reached before the fever breaks.

 The Ukraine affair